-Students who wish to change programs should meet with an advisor.
-Students must meet the entry requirements if specified of the new major.
-Students receiving financial aid should check with the Financial Aid Office before changing their major.
+Students who wish to change programs should meet with an admission or faculty advisor.
+Students must meet theentry requirements, if specified, for the new program.
+Students receiving financial aid should also meet with the Financial Aid Office before changing their major.